 Faculty, Managers and Supervisors take a few minutes after the drill to discuss what you would do if this were an actual earthquake.

 Below is a short 60 second video.
-Please take a few minutes sometime on the 18th to watch.
+Please take a few minutes to watch it and practice at home.

 "Drop, Cover, and Hold On" - Please help keep phone lines accessible for emergency use, send quick text to family letting them know you are ok.
 Only call if there is an emergency situation.